-Conduct of a gender-related or sexual nature such as, but not limited to, sexual assault, verbal abuse or threats of a sexual nature, unwelcome sexual invitations, requests, or demands for sexual favours or unwelcome and repeated innuendos or taunting about a member's body or appearance when:

-- Submission to such conduct is made, whether explicitly or implicitly, a term or condition of a member's employment or educational progress; or - Submission or rejection of such conduct is used as the basis for an employment or academic decision affecting that member; or - iii.
-Such conduct that has the effect or purpose of reasonably interfering with a member's work or academic, athletic or artistic performance or of creating an intimidating or hostile environment for work or study.
+Sanction negative environment.
+It includes any conduct or comment that creates and maintains an offensive, hostile, or intimidating climate for study or work.
+This may include, but is not limited to exposure to graffiti, signs, cartoons, remarks, exclusion, or adverse treatment.
+A penalty that acts to ensure compliance to recommendations and/or findings from a formal complaint investigation based on the Code of Conduct.
+Sexual Harassment Conduct of a gender-related or sexual nature such as, but not limited to, sexual assault, verbal abuse or threats of a sexual nature, unwelcome sexual invitations, requests, or demands for sexual favours or unwelcome and repeated innuendos or taunting about a member's body or appearance when: Submission to such conduct is made, whether explicitly or implicitly, a term or condition of a member's employment or educational progress; or Submission or rejection of such conduct is used as the basis for an employment or academic decision affecting that member; or Such conduct that has the effect or purpose of reasonably interfering with a member's work or academic, athletic or artistic performance or of creating an intimidating or hostile environment for work or study.
 Depending on its severity, one action may constitute sexual harassment.
-Examples include but are not restricted to: slurs, taunting, innuendo based on gender or sexual orientation, gender identity or gender expression; unwanted physical contact; inappropriate comments about clothing, physical characteristics or activities; sexual orientation gender identity, gender expression, marital or family status; the display of sexually offensive material; solicitation; unwanted attention; implied or expressed promise of reward or benefit in return for sexual favours; implied or expressed threat or act of reprisal if sexual favours are not given; or sexual assault (Criminal Code offense).
+Examples include but are not restricted to slurs, taunting, innuendo based on gender or sexual orientation, gender identity or gender expression; unwanted physical contact; inappropriate comments about clothing, physical characteristics or activities. sexual orientation gender identity, gender expression, marital or family status; the display of sexually offensive material; solicitation; unwanted attention; implied or expressed promise of reward or benefit in return for sexual favours; implied or expressed threat or act of reprisal if sexual favours are not given; or sexual assault (Criminal Code offense).